tock/tock/doc/wg/network/README.md

 ## Membership and Communication

-The networking working group membership is a subset of the people who have commit (pull request merge) permissions on the Tock repository.
+The networking working group membership is open to Tock developers interested in the design of network interfaces.
 It is intended to be a smaller group that represents the major perspectives and issues, rather than a complete group.
 Group membership is decided by the group: the exact process is not yet determined and may organically